Spinning mule: Roberts' self-acting mule

 A counter faller under the thread was made to rise to take in the slack caused by backing off.
 This could be used with the top faller wire to guide the yarn to the correct place on the cop.
 These were controlled by levers and cams and an inclined plane called the shaper.
 The spindle speed was controlled by a drum and weighted ropes, as the headstock moved the ropes twisted the drum, which using a tooth wheel turned the spindles.
 None of this would have been possible using the technology of Crompton's time, fifty years earlier.

 With the invention of the self actor, the hand-operated mule was increasingly referred to as a mule-jenny.

 Oldham counts

 Oldham counts refers to the medium thickness cotton that was used for general purpose cloth.
-Roberts didn't profit from his self-acting spinning mule, but on the expiry of the patent other firms took forward the development, and the mule was adapted for the counts it spun.
-Initially Robert's self-actor was used for coarse counts (Oldham Counts), but the mule-jenny continued to be used for the very finest counts (Bolton counts) until the 1890s and beyond.
+Roberts did not profit from his self-acting spinning mule, but on the expiry of the patent other firms took forward the development, and the mule was adapted for the counts it spun.
+Initially Roberts' self-actor was used for coarse counts (Oldham Counts), but the mule-jenny continued to be used for the very finest counts (Bolton counts) until the 1890s and beyond.